prooph/event-store-mongodb-adapter/README.md

 Write concern:
 --------------

-This adapter uses has a transaction timeout of 50 secs by default.
+This adapter uses a transaction timeout of 50 secs by default.

 The default write concern for this adapater is acknowledged and journaled (['w' => 1, 'j' => true]).